Superficial Safety Alignment Hypothesis: Less is More for Safety Alignment

-\textbf{Comparing with Parameter-Efficient Fine-Tuning (PEFT) Approaches. } To ensure that the preservation of safety in our approach is not merely due to not updating the model itself, we also examine how safety guardrails degrade during the parameter-efficient fine-tuning of LLaMA2-7B.
-Specifically, we tested three PEFT methods: \texttt{LoRA}, \texttt{LLaMA-Adapter}, and \texttt{Prefix Tuning}.
-The experimental results are detailed in Table~\ref{fig:3}, and we found that these methods led to worse degradation of safety compared to full-model fine-tuning and even further so when compared to our approach.
+\textbf{Comparing with Parameter-Efficient Fine-Tuning (PEFT) Approaches. } To verify that the preservation of safety in our approach is not merely due to not updating the model, we also examine how safety performance degrades during the parameter-efficient finetuning of LLaMA2-7B.
+We tested three PEFT methods: \texttt{LoRA}, \texttt{LLaMA-Adapter}, and \texttt{Prefix Tuning}.
+The results are detailed in Table~\ref{tab:safety_performance_lora}, and we found that these methods led to worse degradation of safety compared to full-model finetuning and even further when compared to our approach.
 This indicates that the effectiveness of preserving safety in our method primarily stems from successfully identifying safety-critical components rather than simply freezing the model.